WojciechMatuszewski/programming-notes/aws-stuff.md

 * **exposes DNS name**

-- **cannot** have **SecurityGroup attached to it**
+- **cannot** have **SecurityGroup attached to it**.
+This is because the NLB is software based.
+There is no underlying instances involved.

 * has **cross-zone load balancing disabled by default**

-- when you register instances VIA Instance ID, the underlying (incomming) IP address is preserved, in such case your application does not have to support x-forwarded-for header.
-But when you register your instances via IP, the underlying incomming IP address will be of the nlb nodes (private ip).
+- when you register instances VIA Instance ID, the underlying (incoming) IP address is preserved, in such case your application does not have to support x-forwarded-for header.
+But when you register your instances via IP, the underlying incoming IP address will be of the nlb nodes (private ip).

 * you **can asssign EIP** to NLB.